-After President's accent, a bill becomes an act and a law of the land.
+After the President's accent, a bill becomes an act and a law of the land.

 Part V of the Constitution of India deals with the functions of the Union Parliament.
 These functions are written below :

-After making laws, the duty of implementation is on the executive branch of the government.
-Executive and legislative branches are interdependent on each other.
-Parliament keeps check on the executive and the executive keeps checking on the legislatures.
-For example, no-confidence motion can be passed by the legislatures in the Union Parliament to remove the Prime Minister along with his cabinet.
+Executive Functions: After making laws, the duty of implementation is on the executive branch of the government.
+Executive and legislative branches are interdependent.
+Parliament keeps checking on the executive and the executive keeps checking on the legislatures.
+For example, a no-confidence motion can be passed by the legislatures in the Union Parliament to remove the Prime Minister along with his cabinet.